TabMGP: Martingale Posterior with TabPFN: Experiments

 \section{Experiments}

 We compare TabMGP with other martingale posterior constructions using synthetic and real-world data.
-Our experiments focus on small- to moderate-$n$ settings where the prior specification of the classical Bayesian posterior is important, making the martingale posterior particularly well suited.
+Our experiments focus on small- to moderate-$n$ settings where the prior specification of the classical Bayesian posterior is important, making the MGP particularly well suited.

-To evaluate a given posterior $\Pi(\cdot \mid \vz_{1:n})$, we compute the \emph{coverage} and `size' of its joint $(1-\alpha)$ credible set $C_{1-\alpha}(\vz_{1:n}) \subset \Theta$:
+To evaluate a given posterior $\Pi(\cdot \mid \vz_{1:n})$, we compute the \emph{coverage} and ``size'' of its joint $(1-\alpha)$ credible set $C_{1-\alpha}(\vz_{1:n}) \subset \Theta$:

 Although the set can be constructed in different ways, an ellipsoidal approximation is often used for computational efficiency; see Appendix~\ref{sec:hpd-credible-set} for a discussion.

 The coverage of $C_{1-\alpha}(\vz_{1:n})$ is defined as